 - Access stats and reporting

 Administrators can use the admin dashboard to track user and team access stats, including logins, devices, and sharing, as well as add and remove team members.
-Dropbox for Business does not offer data retention policies, which could be a drawback if you’re in a highly-regulated industry, but probably won’t affect most users.
+Dropbox for Business retains deleted documents for 120 days, and extended version history can be purchased as an add-on.

 - 256-bit AES and SSL encryption